-Steam Bending is a cheap, clean, efficent and eco-friendly process that lets you bend solid wood - no glue, cleaning up, or gluelines and it can be done by anyone.
+Steam Bending is a cheap, clean, efficient and eco-friendly process that lets you bend solid wood - no glue, cleaning up, or glue lines and it can be done by anyone.

-Almost everything you need can be bought at a builders yard or DIY store.
-We also have a selection of equipment available to buy in our kit store.
+Almost everything you need apart from the wood can be bought at a builders yard or DIY store.

 You will need:

-Any way of boiling water and venting/piping the steam into a steam chamber.
-A $20 electric 'wall paper stripper' is very convenient but you will also find many other good solutions, gas is used by most professional makers as you can adjust the output for maximum efficiency.
-You can also boil or microwave the wood if possible/practical with great success, and fire can be used too for certain bends.
+A $30 electric 'wall paper stripper' is very convenient and you will also find many other good solutions, gas is used by most professional makers as you can adjust the output for maximum efficiency.
+You can also boil or microwave the wood if possible/practical with great success, and a campfire can also be used too in several ways.

 A ‘jig’ is a generic term for a tool made for a particular purpose, and for steam-bending these are almost always home-made.
-If you are starting out, for a 'bending form' (a jig to bend around) find something solid with a radius simelar to what you want (a spare wheel, stone pillar, lamppost!) or cut the shape from plywood.
+If you are starting out, for a 'bending form' (a jig to bend around) find something solid with a radius simelar or a little smaller than what you want or cut the shape from plywood.
 If you google 'steam bending jig' you'll see a wide variety of inventive forms that may help.

-These are normally ‘G-Clamps’.
+These are normally ‘G-Clamps’ or 'F-Clamps'.
 If you are starting out I recommend buying at least one powerful clamp (by Bessy or Urko for example) which you can use to actually help bend the wood, and other cheaper ones for holding wood in place.
 As you make ‘jigs’ you may start to use wedges to clamp the wood which is very fast, effective and cheap.